 1. Not brushing long enough

 This is a classic offense – we recommend you brush your teeth for 2 minutes, twice a day.
 That’s 2 minutes before you go to bed and at least one other time during the day.
-The average person brushes their teeth 45 to 70 seconds per day, that’s 23 to 35 seconds if they brush twice a day, which is less than half the recommended time!
-We had a look at the impact of brushing your teeth for the recommended 2 minutes versus a much shorter period.
+The average person brushes their teeth 45 to 70 seconds per day, which equates to only 23 to 35 seconds if done twice daily – less than half the recommended time!
+We explored the impact of brushing for the full 2 minutes versus a much shorter period.
+For more tips on proper brushing techniques, visit our dental hygiene advice page.

-It could well be that you struggle to tell how long you’re brushing when you do, if you’re using a normal toothbrush then you can use the timer on your phone, a clock or a small hourglass.
-Most electric toothbrushes “buzz” at 30 second intervals, that way you can divide your mouth into 4 areas, top to bottom left to right, and spend 30 seconds on each section.
+If you struggle to gauge your brushing time with a manual toothbrush, try using the timer on your phone, a clock, or a small hourglass.
+Many electric toothbrushes “buzz” every 30 seconds, allowing you to divide your mouth into four sections – top to bottom, left to right – and spend 30 seconds on each.

 Which leads to…